ByteBanterDK/Windows-Server/README.md

 <p>It may also encompass settings related to auditing and user profile configurations, which are essential for tracking user activity and managing user environments.</p>

 <h3>Links</h3>
-<p>The Links section specifies which Organizational Units (OUs) the policy is linked to.
+<p>The Links section specifies which Organisational Units (OUs) the policy is linked to.
 This determines which users and computers are affected by the policy.
 By default, the Default Domain Policy is linked to the root of the domain, applying its settings to all objects unless overridden by a more specific policy linked to a child OU.</p>

 <h3>Security Filtering</h3>
 <p>Security filtering allows you to specify which users or groups the policy applies to.
 By default, the Default Domain Policy applies to all authenticated users in the domain, but you can use security filtering to target specific groups or users as needed, enhancing security and management efficiency.</p>